gigigoapps/symfony2-service-container-workshop/README.md

 Create a simple service crypto to see how it works
  - Check debug
  - See appDevDebugProjectContainer.php file to see php generated

+# Branch using-tags
+Use tags to add functionality